 - How to find native plants near me

 - Where can I learn about native plants in my area?

 - How do I know which native plants to pick for my yard?

 - Where can I purchase native plants?

-Sign up now for my Native Backyard Challenge starting May 1st!
-Each week in May, I will send you an email with a mini challenge to help you get to know your yard and find opportunities to make it more environmentally friendly.
+Sign up now for my Native Backyard Challenge!
+Each week, I will send you an email with a mini challenge to help you get to know your yard and find opportunities to make it more environmentally friendly.
 The goal of the challenge is a simple one: at the end of four weeks, I want you to incorporate two new native plants into your yard!

 Weekly email challenges include: